webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 Once customers register their data, the kiosk will recommend a customized menu for each customer.

 - Data registration is performed on both the kiosk and server database.
-- The web app offers personalized menu recommendations based on the customer data.
+- The web app offers personalized menu recommendations based on customer data.
 - The recommended menus will be changed based on customer data (for example, allergies).
 - [User-based collaborative filtering](https://www.geeksforgeeks.org/user-based-collaborative-filtering/) is used as the recommendation algorithm.
 It is based on the order history of registered customers.